- How Do I...

 Jennifer Moyston is an Amherst native.
 Jennifer formerly worked as Food Pantry Coordinator at the Amherst Survival Center.
 She has also participated in several ASC search committees and is an active member of its Strategic Planning process.
 Since 2013, she has been the Administrative Assistant for the Town of Amherst.
 Jennifer has over 30 years of experience assisting low income, and mentally and physically challenged individuals.

 Brianna has lived in Amherst since 2003.
 She is a 2008 graduate of the University of Massachusetts Amherst concentrating on Communications and International Relations.
 She is a recent graduate of the School of Public Policy at UMass focusing on digital governance.
 Brianna has worked in municipal government communications and technology for over 10 years and previously worked for the City of Worcester.
-She is on the Board Development Committee for the UMass Amherst Alumni Association Board of Directors working to diversify board makeup, Member of the ICMA Digital Strategies Advisory Board, President of the ICMA UMass Student Chapter highlighting local government as a career option for students and a recent graduate of the Leadership Institute for Political and Public Impact.
-Brianna is a Fort River School parent and lives with her family in North Amherst.
+She serves on the Women Leading Government, Programming, and Civic Education Committees at the Massachusetts Municipal Association, member of the ICMA Digital Strategies Advisory Board, Founding President of the ICMA UMass Student Chapter highlighting local government as a career option for students and a recent graduate of the Leadership Institute for Political and Public Impact.